Let me ask you a question.

 4. Embrace Diversity in the Workplace

-First, make sure that the company accepts and values points of view of all employees regardless of their age, experience, gender, ethnicity, or race.
+First, make sure that the company accepts and values the points of view of all employees regardless of their age, experience, gender, ethnicity, or race.

 “Many companies are working on bringing diversity into the workplace,” says Youcef Mahrez, a senior writer at Trust My Paper.
 “One common way is to increase the percentage of diverse employees in all positions, including those of the leadership level.”